 So here goes, a list of fab historic houses in east London that are perfect for a day out with the kids.

-It has stunning gardens which include a canal and grottos and an animal corner with chipmunks.
+The house has lovely gardens which include a canal and grottos and an animal corner with chipmunks.

-And it’s easy to get to via the Picadilly line (Arsenal station) AND the three main Overgound lines via Canonbury or Rectory Station.
-It’s about 15 minutes walk from each to the park.
+Clissold Park can be a great meeting place for friends meeting up outdoors in London as it’s easy to get to via the Picadilly line (Arsenal station) all the three main Overgound lines via Canonbury or Rectory Station.
+It’s about 15 minutes walk from each station to the park.

 Eastbury Manor is just 10 minutes walk from Upney Station on the District Line.